desmavi/pure-react-3d-carousel/README.md

 ## Mobile Version
 In my opinion the 3d carousel is great on desktop, but it doesn't perform well on mobile.
 Personally I prefer to use a simple swipable carousel and this is what I used in this project.

 ![react-carousel-mobile](https://i.postimg.cc/V6NRH5CY/carousel-m.png)

-You need to use another div and add the classes ".cards-mobile-container" and ".flex"
+You need to use another div and add the classes ".cards-mobile-container" and ".flex" to your div.
+These are the default properties of these classes.

     .flex {
 	    display: flex;